microsoft/vscode-docs/blogs/2024/12/18/free-github-copilot.md

 ![Terminal displaying a script to extract video frames.](terminal-inline-chat.png)

 **Try this:** You are now officially a git expert.
-No need to remember the exact syntax for `git rebase` or `git cherry-pick` or whatever.
-Just ask GitHub Copilot.
+No need to remember the exact syntax for `git rebase` or `git cherry-pick`.
+Just tell GitHub Copilot what you are trying to do using terminal chat.

 ### No fear of commitment

 No more commits that say "changes".
 GitHub Copilot will suggest a commit message for you based on the changes you've made and your last several commit messages.
-You can use custom instructionsf for commit generation to format the messages _exactly_ the way you want.
+You can [use custom instructions for commit generation](https://code.visualstudio.com/docs/copilot/copilot-customization#_define-commit-message-generation-custom-instructions) to format the messages _exactly_ the way you want.

 <video src="ccdt-commit-msgs.mp4" title="Copilot Edits video" autoplay muted controls></video>